For more information contact:

 - Washington State Office of the Chief Information Officer (OCIO) Standard No. 141.10 “Securing Information Technology Assets:”

 Records stored in imaging systems are to be managed in accordance with University policies and procedures for the use of University equipment, property, data, and records.
-Refer to BPPM Chapter 20 (Property), Chapter 90 (Records), and EP8 (University Data Policies).
+Refer to BPPM Chapter 20 (Property), Chapter 90 (Records), and EP8 (WSU System Data Policies).

 In addition to the requirements in WAC 434-663, University requirements for imaging systems include the following.